lxd98/Giraffe_View/README.md

-**Giraffe_View** is designed to help assess and visualize the accuracy of a reads dataset, specifically for Oxford Nanopore Technologies (ONT) long-read sequencing.
+**Giraffe_View** is designed to help assess and visualize the accuracy of a sequencing dataset, specifically for Oxford Nanopore Technologies (ONT) long-read sequencing.